Gage-K/tablab-v2/README.md

 # tablab

 Tablab is a full-stack web application for creating guitar tablature.
 Tablab relies on React (with TailwindCSS) in the frontend and Node.js, Express, and PostgreSQL in the backend.
+Authentication is handled via JSON Web Tokens (via HTTP cookies) with Passport.

 ## Features